exastencil/existential/TRADES.md

 - Master
   - Sells Spectral Arrow for High Covalence Dust
   - Sells Tipped Arrows for High Covalence Dust and Arrows

+## Leatherworker

+Another fairly straightforward merchant.
+To make it a little different, he always sells a complete set of armor.
+And after that will buy leather and hide to restock his supplies.

+He then acts as a renewable source of leather horse armor and saddles.

+And finally sells some enchanted leather armor.

+- Novice
+  - Sells Leather Pants for Medium Covalence Dust
+  - Sells Leather Tunic for Medium Covalence Dust
+- Apprentice
+  - Sells Leather Cap for Medium Covalence Dust
+  - Sells Leather Boots for Medium Covalence Dust
+- Journeyman
+  - Buys Leather for Medium Covalence Dust
+  - Buys Rabbit Hide for Low Covalence Dust
+- Expert
+  - Sells Leather Horse Armor for Medium Covalence Dust
+  - Sells Saddle for Medium Covalence Dust
+- Master
+  - Sells Enchanted Leather Pants for High Covalence Dust
+  - Sells Enchanted Leather Tunic for High Covalence Dust
+  - Sells Enchanted Leather Cap for High Covalence Dust
+  - Sells Enchanted Leather Boots for High Covalence Dust